MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/installation-manager/index.md

     <tr>
         <td>user.licensed.by.tokens</td>
         <td>Always</td>
         <td>Activation of token licensing.
-If you plan to use the product with the Rational® License Key Server, you must activate token licensing.
-In this case, set the value to <code>true</code>.
-If you do not plan to use the product with Rational License Key Server, set the value to <code>false</code>.
-If you activate license tokens, specific configuration steps are required after you deploy the product to an application server. </td>
+If you plan to use the product with the Rational® License Key Server, you must activate token licensing.<br/><br/>In this case, set the value to <code>true</code>.
+If you do not plan to use the product with Rational License Key Server, set the value to <code>false</code>.<br/><br/>If you activate license tokens, specific configuration steps are required after you deploy the product to an application server. </td>
         <td><code>true</code> or <code>false</code></td>
     </tr>
     <tr>